(2015 - In stock)

 the shipping (pick-up) and custom fees.

-The insurances and customs fees are the responsibility of
+The insurances and customs fees are the responsibility of the purchaser.

 As possible, shipping (pick-up) will be made on schedule following the reception of the